-Our Tempo Rogue deck list guide goes through the ins-and-outs of this popular Rogue build for the Rise of Shadows expansion!
+Our Tempo Rogue deck list guide goes through the ins-and-outs of this popular Rogue build for the Saviors of Uldum expansion!
 This guide will teach you how to mulligan, pilot, and substitute cards for this archetype!

 Introduction to Tempo Rogue

-Rogue class and Tempo cards went hand in hand ever since the game was created, so it’s no surprising that a variant of Rogue that wants to capitalize on them was one of the most popular Rogue decks throughout the history of Hearthstone.
-Even late in Rastakhan’s Rumble, while not as dominating as it is now, Tempo Rogue was already making a good show.
+Rogue as a class and tempo cards went hand in hand ever since the game was created, so it’s no surprise that a variant of that wants to capitalize on them was one of the most popular Rogue decks throughout the history of Hearthstone.
+Even late in Rastakhan’s Rumble, while not as dominating as it is now, Tempo Rogue was already making a good show and the deck became so effective with the combination of the strong Basic and Classic cards alongside the tools in Rise of Shadows that it actually got hit by a nerf bat.
+Though it didn’t get many shiny goodies in Saviors of Uldum, the addition of Hooked Scimitar and Pharaoh Cat further increased the consistency of the latest builds which moved on from incorporating a lot of expensive mid game Legendaries (which made the deck way cheaper than it was in Rise of Shadows).

 Tempo Rogue Deck List